Love Your Pet Day: 10 Ways They Wished You Did

 According to our research, 64% of Kiwis see their fur kid as part of the family and 26% take them on holiday.
 Many of the best outdoorsy holiday destinations are pet-friendly.
 Think of places like ranches, camping spots, guest houses and farms.
 So why not love your pet by taking them travelling.

 Bringing your pet with you will give you that uber sense of home away from home.
 You’ll bond and get to see the world through their eyes.
 You’ll need these tips for travelling with pets and be sure to book ahead and make sure your accommodation is fur baby friendly.
 If you’ve decided on a road trip, check out these simple ways to pet proof your car like a pro.

 9. Get a pet friend for your fur kid

 Two is better than one – and this is often true of pets and people (and chocolate and coffee).
 Our cats and dogs love us unconditionally, but let’s face it, we’re not furry and we only have two legs.

 According to our recent Love Your Pet Day research, 18% of pet parents have shown their pet love by getting them a pet friend.
 If your pet has a pet pal, they won’t get separation anxiety when you’re at work.
 And they probably won’t have pent up zoomies to unleash on you when you arrive home.

 10. Get pet insurance to show your pet love

 Pet insurance is a way of caring about your pet now and into the future.
 Pets have double the amount of feet we do; they’re double as fast and they’re double as likely to get hurt.

 With pet insurance, you can really focus on your pet’s love without worrying about what might happen.
 Because if it does happen, you’ll be able to get them the medical attention they deserve.
-Pet insurance can also cover the basics like vaccinations, medication, vet visits, microchipping, desexing and lots more.
+Pet insurance can cover medication, non-routine vet visits, third party liability, tests, treatment for accident and injury, dental care and lots more.